CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-2-Exploring-Azure-Security-Center.md

   * From the top menu, click **Assign tags**
   * Assign `Environment` as the name and  `Production` as the value.
   * Click **Save**.

-   > **Note**: If you don't see App Services in Resource type filter that means it is not loaded yet to recommendations, Note down this step number and verify this later.

    ![Inventory: Assign tags](../Images/assigntagsv1.gif?raw=true)